Qi-Yangsjtu/Qi-Yangsjtu.github.io/_pages/about.md

 - *2021.09* Ceyear China Scholarship.

 # 💻 Services
+- Reviewers for:
-- Reviewers for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM), IEEE International Conference on Multimedia and Expo (ICME) 2024.
+  - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+  - ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM)
+  - IEEE International Conference on Multimedia and Expo (ICME) 2024.